What does intergenerational trauma and healing look like for Black women?

 D: I just don’t see a point to going into it.
 It is something that happens and God gets you through.

 V: But it is something we at least should share and pray on.

 AJ: What are some traumatic things you’ve experienced?

-T: I have experienced physical and sexual traumas, domestic violence, witnessing the death of a 14-year old boy as he bled out on the school parking lot after being stabbed by another scared eighth grader.
+T: I have experienced physical and sexual traumas, domestic violence, witnessing the death of a 14-year-old boy as he bled out on the school parking lot after being stabbed by another scared eighth-grader.
 I have witnessed a family of eight, including three children under 10, living in a home with no water or electricity.
 I’ve been searched and harassed by cops because I was teaching kids in the hood.
 I had to watch my kids be harassed and attacked by cops just because they lived in the hood.
 I have seen my mom be in abusive relationships.
 I have seen my little brother experience self-harm.
 I have heard the screams of my grandmother as my grandfather used his hands instead of his words to express his anger.
 I have been choked and told that I would die because I wanted to leave a man that was 12 years my senior that had abused and held me for eight years previous to that.
-I have lived in a car after losing a business and having a dear friend turn their back on me.
+I have lived in a car after losing my business and having a dear friend turn their back on me.
 I have seen girls as young as 12 pregnant and alone act out in anger, only to be called the antagonist.
 I live in America, I am a Black woman, that alone is traumatic.

 V: I wouldn’t call it trauma.
 We lived during the Great Depression but we didn’t have anything to compare it to so didn’t consider ourselves traumatized.
 We played games, marbles, did chores, built what we needed, made the food we had.
 A lot of young people complain, but [we] just felt blessed back then.
 It’s simple, yet people like my granddaughter make a big deal out of something small.
-Well let me tell you, more prayer would be less complaining.
+Well, let me tell you, more prayer would be less complaining.